Job Title: Estates Officer/Caretaker Grade 4 Salary:...

 The OFTSED report in 2007 highlighted the importance of language and literature competitions in order to enrich the syllabus and stimulate pupils.
 We have a number of English-related competitions throughout the academic year in which all Year 4 to 8 pupils compete: since 2010 these competitions have included recipe poems, haiku, mini-sagas, photograph poems and a poetry recital.

-New to 2019 is the department’s pupil-driven magazine which brings together thought-provoking topical articles on a range of topics such as endangered animals, pollution, technology, passionate hobbies, in addition to creative writing.
+Voices is the department’s pupil-driven magazine which brings together thought-provoking topical articles on a range of topics such as endangered animals, pollution, technology, passionate hobbies, in addition to creative writing.
 It celebrates writing excellence in a bright, glossy electronic magazine.
 Year 8 pupils help to edit Voices and competition is fierce to have pieces of work accepted for the completed publication.

 The department has strong links with the drama department.
 ICT is incorporated into a number of our activities, including displays, topic and debate research etc. Social History plays a key role in the choice of our knowledge strands.